 Get paid weekly or biweekly.
-Each state determines how often they pay unemployment benefit recipients, but it payment is usually weekly or biweekly.
+Each state determines how often they pay unemployment benefit recipients, but its payment is usually weekly or biweekly.
 Be sure to check with your state’s unemployment board.

 Report any earnings.
-You can still take on work while receiving unemployment benefits, but you must report it and your earnings will reduce the amount of benefits you receive.
-Still it is better to earn some money through part time work than to do nothing at all.
+You can still take on work while receiving unemployment benefits, but you must report it and your earnings will reduce the number of benefits you receive.
+Still, it is better to earn some money through part-time work than to do nothing at all.
 If you fail to report any earnings, you will have to pay back any benefits you received, plus interest.
 If you knowingly fail to report earnings, you may be charged with fraud, which can result in a denial of benefits and additional penalties.